-Patricia B. Gary is Of Counsel to the firm.
+Patricia B. Gary is a Partner in the firm.
 She focuses her practice on the defense of malpractice cases against architects, engineers, attorneys and law firms, real estate brokers, insurance agents and other professionals.
 She also represents clients in business and commercial disputes, business torts, employment, and general liability matters.

 Attorney Gary also specializes in rendering insurance coverage opinions.
 She represents insurers in complex insurance coverage matters and bad faith disputes involving a variety of policies, including commercial general liability, professional liability, errors and omissions, directors and officers, and first party property.
 She has successfully litigated numerous declaratory judgment actions to resolution in state and federal courts.